tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: List command with additional arguments e.g. `list test` or `list i/1`<br>
       Expected: Similar to previous.

+### Removing a macro

+1. Remove macro command format: `removemacro ALIAS`

+   1. Prerequisites: At least one macro presently saved in the application.

+   1. Test case: Alias exists in a saved macro e.g. `removemacro uw`<br>
+      Expected: The macro with the alias `uw` is removed.
+Details of the removed macro is shown in the display message.

+   1. Test case: Alias does not exist in any saved macro e.g. `removemacro a/magic`<br>
+      Expected: No macro removed.
+Error details is shown in the displayed message.

+### Saving data

+1. Dealing with missing/corrupted data files

+   1. Test case: Removing of a supplier or warehouse compulsory attribute e.g. `Name`, `Phone`, `Email` or `Address`<br>
+      Expected: CLI-nic loads up without any suppliers or warehouses.
+The error will be logged in the log file.
+The error will specify that there are illegal values found in data\clinic.json and which entity (supplier or warehouse) have missing attributes.

+   1. Test case: Editing Warehouse or Supplier to have the same name. e.g. 2 warehouses with the name `Charlotte Oliveiro warehouse`<br>
+      Expected: CLI-nic loads up without any suppliers or warehouses.
+The error "Illegal values found in data\clinic.json: Warehouses list contains duplicate warehouse(s)" will be logged in the log file.

+1. Data will be saved automatically after every command
+   1. Test case: Adding a new supplier or warehouse and close CLI-nic by clicking on "X" instead of exit command.
+Sample `add` command is documented in the section above.</br>
+      Expected: Reopen CLI-nic by double clicking on the jar file.
+The new supplier or warehouse added should be included in the respective supplier or warehouse list.

+### Updating a Product in a Supplier/Warehouse

+1. Update command format: `update ct/TYPE i/INDEX pd/PRODUCT_NAME [q/QUANTITY] [t/TAG…​]`

+   1. Prerequisites: List all suppliers/warehouses using the `list` command.
+At least one warehouse/supplier in the list.
+First warehouse does not have the product `Panadol` while the first supplier has.

+   1. Test case: Product does not exist e.g. `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
+Details of the new product is shown in the display message.

+   1. Test case: Product exists and optional fields supplied e.g. `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
+      Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
+Details of the new product shown in the display message.

+   1. Test case: Product exists and no optional fields supplied e.g. `update ct/s i/1 pd/Panadol`<br>
+      Expected: No product is added or updated.
+Error details shown in the displayed message.

+   1. Test case: Non-positive index e.g. `update ct/w i/0 pd/Panadol q/350 t/Fever`<br>
+      Expected: No product is added or updated.
+Error details shown in the displayed message.

+   1. Test case: Index more than list size e.g. `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
+      Expected: No product is added or updated.
+Similar to previous.

 ### Viewing a Supplier